Pageboy/pageboy.github.io/_portfolio/kandy-vanda.md

 caption: Vanda Orchid
 tags:
   - art
-  - golden section
+  - triptych
 ---
 The dazzle of flower petals draws us into the display of **orchids** in the botanical garden in the City of Kandy.

 Each petal seems to shimmer in an an array of pastel hues.

 From the Sri Lanka Series